shuklaayush/circom-monolith/README.md

 These circuits were written over a few hours during [ZK Hack Istanbul](https://www.zkistanbul.com).

 While they pass the test vectors and should generally be correct, they have **NOT** been formally audited.
-Therefore, I strongly recommend not deploying them in a production environment.
+Therefore, I strongly recommend against deploying them in a production setting.
 There's probably also a lot of scope for optimizations to reduce the number of constraints.

 PRs welcome